 Report cards will be available approximately seven (7) days after the school year ends.
-A student is encouraged to provide a self-addressed stamped envelope so the report card can be mailed to the parent/student.
+Parents may check student grades by utilizing the online Parent Portal of Infinite Campus.

 GRADES AND QUALITY POINTS

 The quality point system is used to determine the weighted and unweighted GPA (traditional 4.0 scale).
 The weighted quality point system is used to recognize and reward the student who takes more rigorous, challenging, and demanding courses.
 Additional quality points are awarded to the weighted GPA for International Baccalaureate, Advanced Placement, Honors, Accelerated and Dual Enrollment courses.
 For each course, up to one full quality point is added to the student's grade point average calculation and will be reflected in the weighted GPA on the student's transcript.
 The weighted GPA is used to determine class rank.